 The Hartland Schools provided the land on which the library was built.
 Mr. Crouse provided a nucleus of 1,225 books for the collection.
 From time to time Mr. Crouse presented the library with autographed letters and pictures of the “great and near-great.”
 Especially noted were autographs of Queen Victoria, Napoleon, and letters written by Alexander Hamilton and Abraham Lincoln.
-This collection is currently housed at the Bentley Historical Library, University of Michigan, for safety and preservation.
-Many art works and objects d’art were donated to adorn the library interior.
+This collection is currently housed at the Bentley Historical Library at the University of Michigan, for safety and preservation.
+It is also available online at the library.
+Many art works and objet d’art were donated to adorn the library interior.

 The building, a splendid example of early American Federalist architecture, was designed by Professor Emil Lorch, Dean of the College of Architecture at the University of Michigan.
 Sod was broken at a special ceremony on December 2, 1926.
 The cornerstone for the building was laid at another ceremony on March 4, 1927.

 In 1978 the taxpayers of the Hartland Consolidated School District supported a bond issue for the construction of a 9,400 square foot addition.
 May 17, 1979 was the groundbreaking ceremony and on September 8, 1980 the library proudly opened the doors to its new addition welcoming the community to enjoy the new and remodeled facility.